nisan112/pythonapp/README.md

     </li>
     <li><strong>db.sqlite3</strong>: Default SQLite database file (you can switch to PostgreSQL or MySQL for production).</li>
 </ul>
+<b>Requirement.txt and Dockerfile are for containerization and deployment, not neede for development</b>

 <h3>Contributing</h3>
 <p>If you'd like to contribute to the development of this project, feel free to fork the repository, make your changes, and submit a pull request.</p>